LACMIP/emu/docs/_documentation/modes.md

 Search mode allows you to find records, and is the default mode that opening any module will present.

-{% include figure image_path="/assets/images/modes_search.png" alt="search mode" caption="Search mode of the Catalogue module in EMu." %}
+{% include figure image_path="/assets/images/modes_search.png" alt="search mode" caption="Search mode of the Catalogue module in EMu.
+Note that the two icons circled in red, above, allow you to return to search from your results.
+The icon with a red x will bring you back to a new search, and the icon without an x will return you to the same search criteria." %}

 ### Basic operators